- Grant a permission to an entire group

 epicstuff.use will be used as an example.
 Keep in mind that permissions only exist if provided by a plugin or Oxide itself.

 By default, the groups that are created by Oxide are: admin and default.
-These can be changed by editing those under the umod.config.json file.
-The admin group will automatically be assigned to players that are recognized as admin by the server.
+These can be changed by editing those under the oxide.config.json file.
+The admin group will automatically be assigned to players that are recognized as admin (via ownerid) by the server.
 The "default" group will automatically be assigned to ALL players that connect to the server.

 oxide.grant user Wulf epicstuff.use